QuantumImmortality/Auto-File-Backup/README.md

-# Auto File Backup
+# File Backup
 A simple file backup program that was built in Kotlin.
 To use this one must specify the target directory to store the backups in.
 Then in a separate folder have the directories and or files to backup listed, detailed below.
-To automate this, you can add it to the *Windows Scheduler* or *cron* for *Linux* and run it as frequently as required.
+To automate this, you can add it to the *Windows Scheduler* and run it as frequently as required.

 \